MicrosoftDocs/windows-itpro-docs/windows/keep-secure/create-wip-policy-using-intune.md

 ---
-title: Create a Windows Information Protection (WIP) policy using Microsoft Intune (Windows 10)
+title: Create a Windows Information Protection (WIP) policy using Microsoft Azure Intune (Windows 10)
-description: Microsoft Intune helps you create and deploy your Windows Information Protection (WIP) policy, including letting you choose your protected apps, your WIP-protection level, and how to find enterprise data on the network. ms.assetid: 4b307c99-3016-4d6a-9ae7-3bbebd26e721 ms.prod: w10 ms.mktglfcycl: explore
+description: Microsoft Azure Intune helps you create and deploy your Windows Information Protection (WIP) policy, including letting you choose your protected apps, your WIP-protection level, and how to find enterprise data on the network. ms.assetid: 4b307c99-3016-4d6a-9ae7-3bbebd26e721 ms.prod: w10 ms.mktglfcycl: explore